F5Networks/f5-ci-docs/docs/guides/includes/topic_f5-mesos-csi-install.rst

 f5-marathon-lb Setup
 ====================

-The instructions provided here demonstrate how to install the f5-marathon-lb service and configure your BIG-IP device for edge load balancing with Mesos and Marathon.
+The instructions provided here demonstrate how to install the f5-marathon-lb service and configure your Mesos cluster to use your existing BIG-IP device for edge load balancing.

+.. tip:: If your Mesos cluster doesn't have internet access, take the steps below to store a copy of the image locally.

 #.
 Pull the f5-marathon-lb image from Docker Hub: